ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 A **typical year forecast** uses historical data to create a **single, synthetic year of data**.

-This single year of data is suitable for use in **business case modelling of energy projects** - it's not suitable for short term dispatch of energy assets.
+This single year forecast is suitable for use in **business case modelling of energy projects** - it's not suitable for short term dispatch of energy assets.

 A typical year forecast has the following advantages:

 - **simple to create** - no machine learning, gradients or iterative calculations,
 - **interpretable** - easy to understand why one sample is selected over others,
-- **realistic** - the forecast is made from actual historical data,
+- **realistic** - the forecast is made from real historical data,
-- **domain flexible** - can be used with any time series (not just electricity prices),
+- **domain flexible** - can be used with any time series,
 - **statistically flexible** - can use a range of statistics to define what typical means.

 A typical year forecast has the following disadvantages:

 - **data quantity** - requires at least 2 years of historical data,
-- **domain knowledge** - requires selecting & weighting of statistics based on problem understanding.
+- **domain knowledge** - requires selection & weighting of statistics.

-An example of a typical year forecast is a typical metrological year (TMY) forecast, used to create a dataset of typical year of weather.
+An example of a typical year forecast is a **typical metrological year** (TMY) forecast, used to create a dataset of typical year of weather.
 TMY forecasts are commonly used in modelling solar generation or building energy use.

 The idea & inspiration for this post came from using the [TMY forecast produced by Solcast](https://solcast.com/tmy) - thanks Solcast for the inspiration!

-# Motivation - The Problem with the Standard Industry Approach
+# The Problem with the Standard Industry Approach

 Estimating the economic performance (simple payback, IRR, NPV or rate of return on capital) of an investment in an energy project requires combining two models - **a technical model and a financial model**.